bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Dinah and I parked at the trailhead for Honeymoon Pass/Verdant Creek at Vermilion River Crossing.
 Apparently the overgrown trail had seen little traffic, but it was easy to follow and clear of deadfall.

-Since we hadn't climbed in this area before, we were looking forward to seeing new scenery.
+Since we hadn't climbed in this area before, we looked forward to seeing new scenery.
 Unfortunately, the weather was uncooperative.
 It began to snow before we reached the summit, and clouds moved in.
-Despite the lack of views, at the least the ridgewalk was interesting and the shale formations fascinating.
+Despite the lack of views, the ridgewalk was interesting and the shale formations fascinating.

 Reaching Centre Peak proved so easy, that it's a trip that would work well late in the season.
 There's no need to go all the way to the pass: the avalanche slope provides the best ascent.